 Say it out loud: I want to change my life!

 Don’t wait until you hit rock bottom.
 Feeling lost is not necessary to change your life.

 Pick one of the 3 words E.N.D. stands for to try out today.

 Build healthy eating and exercise habits.
 A healthy weight will follow.

-The first step to focusing on being healthy instead of being thin is being aware of your choices.
+The first step to E.N.D. dieting is being aware of your choices.
 How many times a day do you say to yourself:

 “I really should eat X to lose weight.”